The VIP Flight

 Gen. Stewart is one of the very few Hollywood celebrities who were targeted by the McCarthy witch hunts yet still came out smelling like a rose

-Late in Jimmy Stewart’s life, he commented about how he wanted to be remembered –He said
+Late in Jimmy Stewart’s life, when asked about how he wanted to be remembered – He responded:

 “I’d like people to remember me as someone who was good at his job and seemed to mean what he said.”